 How you can demonstrate these skills to an employer

-Make sure that you demonstrate your interpersonal skills to prospective employers at every opportunity, beginning with your CV.
-Your CV summary or profile is usually the first thing that a recruiter will read, which makes it the perfect opportunity to introduce your interpersonal skills right from the start.
+Make sure that you demonstrate your interpersonal skills to potential future employers at every opportunity, beginning with your CV.
+This is usually the first thing that a recruiter will read, which makes it the perfect opportunity to introduce your skills right from the start.

 At an interview, you’ll get the opportunity to bring these skills to life and the interviewer may well ask you to describe situations in which you used a particular skill to good effect.
-Have scenarios prepared in your mind which you will be able to discuss in detail.
+Have scenarios prepared in your mind which you’ll be able to discuss in detail.